New monument will pay tribute to history of past Ceredo-Kenova schools

-KENOVA — The success and rich history of the old Ceredo-Kenova High School is not easily forgotten but a new project that sits on the corner of 8th Street and U.S. Route 60 in Kenova is bringing pieces of that history back to life.
+KENOVA — The success and rich history of the old Ceredo-Kenova High School is not easily forgotten, but a new project at 8th Street and U.S. 60 in Kenova is bringing pieces of that history back to life.

-Construction began earlier this month at the site of what will be a monument paying tribute to the former C-K High School which closed its doors more than two decades ago.
+Construction began earlier this month at the site of what will be a monument paying tribute to the former C-K High School, which closed its doors in 1998.

 “At the center of it, the wall is going to be about 13 feet tall and maybe about 10 feet tall when you get out to the sides of it.
 It will have architectural elements of the old buildings that were Kenova Elementary and the old high school,” said Ric Griffith, who has organized and taken the lead on the project.